 This is the area of sending money that is most likely to change the moment I write about it.
 There are many companies that offer cash cards or debit cards that you can send to your friends or relatives in Mexico.
-There seems to be a new one every month, so I have given up recommending one as best.
+There seems to be a new one every month, so I have given up recommending new ones.
 Just read the fine print and see that you don't pay a fortune in fees.

 The old standbys like Western Union, Wal-Mart and the US Postal Service and others are still a popular way to get money to people in Mexico, though they do take a literal mordida out of the total.
 But they have come down in price so they are reasonable now.
 See this list for a list of agencies and banks and costs from some US cities.(They keep changing the page, so if this does not get you where you want to go, click to the Profeco site and type in type "Enviar Dinero" in the search box (Buscar).